 Equity Multiplier Calculator

 It determines the part of total assets financed using debt as well as equity.
 For example, suppose the equity multiplier calculator provides an answer equal to 3 times.
 In that case, this simply means that one part of the total asset is financed with the help of equity, and the remaining two-part are using debt.

 More assets financed using debt is risky.
-If the company’s equity multiplier is constantly increasing from the past, it means the company is financing its assets using more of debt and less of equity.
+If the company’s equity multiplier is constantly increasing from the past, it means the company is financing its assets using more debt and less equity.

 The formula for calculating the equity multiplier is as follows:

-Equity Multiplier = Total Assets / Common Shareholder’s Equity
+Equity Multiplier = Total Assets / Total Shareholder’s Equity

+Equity Multiplier Calculator